mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2019/lex/md/storage.md

 ...

 ```
 - In Windows
     - Search for the files with extension leveldb

 - In Linux
 ```
-run: sudo find . -name '*leveldb' -print | grep -i lightning to get something like this:
+run at root folder: sudo find . -name '*leveldb' -print | grep -i lightning to get something like this:

  ~/.config/google-chrome/Default/IndexedDB/https_mohansun-fsc-20.lightning.force.com_0.indexeddb.leveldb